-You will know why dairy farming is a good business, and what to look out for when you are starting out, because I am going to share some of my experiences (I have been involved directly in dairy farming for the last almost-two years).
+You will know why dairy farming is a good business, and what to look out for when you are starting out, because I am going to share some of my experiences (I was involved directly in dairy farming for three+ years).

 Why Start A Dairy Farm

-Yours truly have been working on the dairy farming project since June 2009.
+Yours truly worked on a dairy farming project starting in June 2009.
 My interest was pretty much ‘academic’ at first; just knowing how the business and the animals operate.
-It was after almost a year of travelling in and around Punjab, meeting countless number of people in the field, discussing and debating with some very qualified consultants and breeders, that I decided to dip my toes in this project.
+It was after almost a year of travelling in and around Punjab, meeting countless number of people in the field, discussing and debating with some very qualified dairy farming consultants and breeders, that I decided to dip my toes in this project.

 I was interested in quite a few facets of Dairy Farming:

-- The Business Model: Dairy farming has a very unique business model, and no other business has the capability of multiplying its assets while still producing revenue.
+- The Dairy Farming Business Model: Dairy farming has a very unique business model, and no other business has the capability of multiplying its assets while still producing revenue.
 Remarkable.

 - The Current Situation: One of many lessons that Richard Branson has taught me is that you should get into a business where you think you can do better.
-Dairy farming, I knew, had a very, very large room for improvement.
+Dairy farming, I knew, had a very, very large room for improvement (it still does!).

 - A Very Solid Demand: A lot of businesses and entrepreneurs would consider a ‘demand’ for something a good enough reason to get into any project.
 But for me, dairy farming is not only the demand of the market, but also a need.
 People need healthy, quality milk (and meat).
 It fits in with the idea of for-profit philanthropy where I stand a chance of actually helping people out, and earning prayers as well as profits.
 Now that’s an inspiration!